ZheweiMedia/Deep-Learning-Personal-Wiki/flownet_series.md

     * CNN for optical flow

 * How
-    * First method FlownetSimple is directly use CNN to generate optical flow because CNN can learn any function.
+    * First method FlowNetSimple is directly use CNN to generate optical flow because CNN can learn any function.
 However, we cannot be sure that we can achieve this result by gradient descent.
     * The modified version add a correlation layer.
 This correlation operation can be done by convolution.
 After this correlation layer the correlation value is generated.
 Then the correlation value is used for producing